Landlords are selling up in droves as the Government's new tax rules take hold.

-''They are selling them so they don't have mortgages or they are trying to get the remaining ones down as low as they can.''
+''They're selling them so that they don't have mortgages or they are trying to get the remaining ones down as low as they can.''

 Lusby said overseas there were more professional investors who owned big companies in the residential market, not mum and dad investors.

 ''We are going to see more of that happening here and those types of investors only care about the money, not the tenants.''